vyos/vyos-github-actions/README.md

 This keeps all the reusable github action workflows for vyos

-**codeql-analysis**:
+## codeql-analysis ##

-This performs codeql analysis on the invoking repo using given inputs.
+This reusable workflow performs codeql analysis on the invoking repo using given inputs.

 This performs below: